PseudoDevs/IamGhost/bmd4.md

-Last updated: 2024-04-09 10:18:24
+Last updated: 2024-04-09 10:19:02
-Random Quote: You're wrong.
-Need Stark was my gaoler, but my blood is still salt and iron.  -  Theon Greyjoy
+Random Quote: Well, if there is something wrong with him, it ain't constipation. - Meemaw